 The consensus is that a cohesive SEO plan could be beneficial for large companies.
-However, a lack of subject knowledge holds decision makers back from more broadly implementing organic search in their marketing strategy.
+However, too many strategic decision makers don’t understand what SEO is, let alone its value within the overall marketing mix.

 Samuel Lavoie, SEO Consultant, touched on the importance of companies measuring their reputation digitally, saying, “Real-life situations are much more regulated while the search results can be a cesspool.
 Companies need to be more mature in their capabilities to measure and act on their digital activities.”